bennychen2004181026/marketplace_assignment/README.md

 ### Target Audience

-As the gaming market grows, more and more game player spend more money on game and consoles.
-Most players want to have excellent gaming experience with less spending, and some player want to sell their gaming item for money or they just need to focus on other business.
-And some player want to make more room at home because too much gaming items stacking at home.
+As the gaming industry continues to expand, an increasing number of players are investing in games and consoles.
+Many seek to enhance their gaming experience without overspending, while others look to sell their gaming items for financial reasons or to shift their focus to different pursuits.
+Additionally, there's a growing trend among gamers to declutter their space, parting with excess gaming items that accumulate over time.

   ---